apache/beam-site/src/documentation/programming-guide.md

 ##### **Joins with CoGroupByKey**

-`CoGroupByKey` joins two or more key/value `PCollection`s that have the same key type, and then emits a collection of `KV<K, CoGbkResult>` pairs. [design-your-pipeline#multiple-sources]({{ site.baseurl }}/documentation/pipelines/design-your-pipeline/#multiple-sources) shows an example pipeline that uses a join.
+`CoGroupByKey` joins two or more key/value `PCollection`s that have the same key type, and then emits a collection of `KV<K, CoGbkResult>` pairs.
+[Design Your Pipeline]({{ site.baseurl }}/documentation/pipelines/design-your-pipeline/#multiple-sources) shows an example pipeline that uses a join.

 Given the input collections below:
 ```